mfucek/mfucek/README.md

 - 👋 Hi, I’m @mfucek
 - 👀 I’m interested in all things creative - especially game development

-- I occasinally write blogposts, guides, and some cool projects I worked on at [mfucek.com](https://mfucek.com)
+- I occasinally write about guides, stories, and cool projects I worked on here 👉 [mfucek.com](https://mfucek.com)

 <!---
 mfucek/mfucek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.